Provisional IRA East Tyrone Brigade: Main actions

-In March 1992, members of the brigade destroyed McGowan's service station along the Ballygawley-Dungannon road with a 150 lb bomb, on the basis that they were supplying British forces, while a soldier was injured by a bomb near Augher.
+In March 1992, members of the brigade destroyed McGowan's service station along the Ballygawley-Dungannon road with a 150 lb bomb, on the basis that they were supplying British forces, while a soldier was wounded in the arms by a tripwire bomb at Flavour Royal, near Augher, and had to be airlifted.

-A part-time RUC barracks at Fivemiletown, County Tyrone, in the operational area of the brigade, was destroyed by an IRA van-bomb on 7 May 1992, though the attack was claimed by the South Fermanagh Brigade.
+A part-time RUC barracks at Fivemiletown, County Tyrone, in the operational area of the brigade, was destroyed by an IRA tractor-bomb on 7 May 1992, though the attack was claimed by the South Fermanagh Brigade.
 In the aftermath of the bombing, on 9 May, a sergeant mayor of the 1st Battalion, the Staffordshire Regiment was shot and killed by a soldier of his company in a blue-on-blue incident at the same spot, while taking part of a security detail around the devastated base.
 According to a later IRA's statement, the destruction of the security base forced the RUC and the British Army to organised their patrols from nearby RUC barracks at Clogher, allowing the East Tyrone Brigade to study their pattern and carry out a deadly ambush in December 1993.

 Another IRA bomb attack on 12 May 1992, against British troops on patrol near Cappagh, in which a paratrooper lost both legs, triggered a series of clashes on that date between soldiers and local residents in the staunchly republican town of Coalisland, on 12 and 17 May 1992.
 The 12 May riots ended with the paratroopers' assault on three bars, where they injured seven civilians.
 Another street fracas five days later, on 17 May, between a King's Own Scottish Borderers platoon and a group of nationalist youths in Coalisland resulted in the theft of an army machine gun and a new confrontation with the paratroopers.
 Six paratroopers were charged with criminal damage in the aftermath, but were acquitted in 1993.
 Five were bound over.

 At least two minor engagements occurred in the following weeks between members of the brigade and British Army foot patrols.
 On 22 June 1992, British troops exchange fire with snipers near Cookstown, while a British soldier from the Coldstream Guards was seriously wounded in Pomeroy when his patrol was fired on by an IRA unit on 2 August 1992.
 Another soldier in the same patrol had a narrow escape when a rifle round hit his gear.
+News reports claim that the IRA used an AK-74 rifle in the Pomeroy ambush.
+IRA volunteers from the Tyrone Brigade also carried out attacks with automatic weapons on the RUC barracks at Dungannon, on 21 June 1992 and on the British Army base at Omagh, on 7 December 1992.